 It is whether Spain can turn their control-based style and strong cycle into a deeper World Cup run than the Round-of-16 exit in 2022.

-How this piece was checked: Builds team-watch coverage from federation releases, coach announcements, roster windows, and match-prep reporting tied to official sources.
+How this reporting is checked: Builds team-watch coverage from federation releases, coach announcements, roster windows, and match-prep reporting tied to official sources.

 FIFA's Spain feature